 Round and Round We Go

-So, whether you are an avid personal development junkie, or just someone struggling to feel whole and balanced in this hectic world, consider the Wheel of Wellness exercise as a catalyst for change and the opportunity to take an alternative perspective of the feelings that may currently be weighing you down.
+So, whether you are an avid personal development junkie, or just someone struggling to feel whole and balanced in this hectic world, consider the Wheel of Wellness exercise as a catalyst for change and the opportunity to take an alternative perspective of the feelings that may currently be presenting a roadblock to your growth.
 If you stick with the process, remind yourself of its value, elicit support where you can, and get creative, you will likely enjoy your journey around the the wheel!
 Be well!

 - Alcantara, Margarita.
 (2017).
 Chakra Healing: A Beginners Guide to Self-healing Techniques that Balance the Chakras.
 [E-book, Kindle Edition].
 Retrieved from Amazon.com